skr3178/reinforcement_learning/football/README.md

 d is the tracking system used to determine how close the ball is to the opponent’s goal.

 d= (x ball​ −1)^2 +(y ball​ −0) ^2

-​
-If d is within threshold (decreases with increasing checkpoints collected), reward is added with checkpoint_reward of 0.1.
+​If d is within threshold (decreases with increasing checkpoints collected), reward is added with checkpoint_reward of 0.1.

 The impala CNN architecture is shown to perform relatively better than regular/natural CNN.
 Reference: "Impoola: The Power of Average Pooling for Image-Based Deep Reinforcement Learning"